HashtagBe/slate/source/includes/_notifications.md

 }
 ```

-> Request for magazine failed
+> Request for notifications failed

 ```json
 {